GhaithKhoja/API/README.md

 ### Create and Start

 Set current directory to server folder, which contains main.py.
-Install the requirments from requirements.txt, Then run:
+Install the requirements from requirements.txt, Then run:

 ```bash
 python3 main.py